Esser50K/90sYouTube/README.md

     // ... add other properties of the new light theme variation }
 ```
-The list of available properties can be found in the [Material UI v4 documentation of the default theme](https://v4.mui.com/customization/default-theme/).
+The list of available properties can be found in [Material UI v4 documentation of the default theme](https://v4.mui.com/customization/default-theme/).
 This list is extended by several custom properties, which are described in `/app/app/src/types/Theme.d.ts`.
 6. Import of the new theme at the top of the `/app/app/src/themeSelector/index.ts` file:
 ```typescript
 import * as ninetiesYoutube from "./themes/ninetiesYoutube";